KathirSub/Terminal-Calendar-With-Reminders/README.md

 # Terminal Calendar With Reminders
- Basic terminal Calendar in C, where User can browse through dates, set reminders, and can translate to other languages.
+ Basic terminal Calendar in Java, where User can browse through dates, set reminders, and translate to other languages.